 Current research and/or projects

 The goal of my research program is to develop tools to facilitate communication and decision-making at the interface between fisheries science and management in three broad areas.
-I am leading the development and evaluation of assessment methods for data-limited stocks of Pacific salmon to inform management.
-In particular, I am interested in identifying and evaluating biological benchmarks of population status of Pacific salmon and reference points for management.
-In addition, my program focuses on the integration of oceanographic information into models of salmon population dynamics to improve science advice to management.
-I am further interested in how the spatial dimension of ecological processes affects the distribution of fish species, and the implications for fisheries management.
+My program is leading the development and evaluation of biological reference points for Pacific salmon, including for data-limited stocks.
+In addition, my work focuses on the integration of oceanographic information into models of salmon population dynamics to improve science advice to management.
+I am further interested in the development of assessment and decision-making tools to inform the assessment of species at risk under the Committee on the Status of Endangered Wildlife in Canada, COSEWIC, and management of depleted stocks under Canada’s Fisheries Act.

 Research and/or project statements